Get E-Book

 Where Options Attach

-Socket options are state on a kernel socket object.
-Node reaches them through native code and libuv, usually with platform calls equivalent to setsockopt().
-The JavaScript API rarely exposes that name because each platform has its own handles, constants, validation rules, and timing constraints.
+Socket options live on a kernel socket object.
+Node reaches them through native code and libuv, usually through platform calls equivalent to setsockopt().
+The JavaScript API does not expose that name directly because each platform has its own handles, constants, validation rules, and timing rules.

 create socket